edgar/bluejeans-zoom-closer/README.md

 # Bluejeans and Zoom Tab Closer

-A Chrome extension that automatically closes the launched window for Bluejeans and Zoom meetings.
+A [Chrome extension](https://chrome.google.com/webstore/detail/bluejeanszoom-closer/jnpjcapbahjpooibdheccijcjalacdno) that automatically closes the launched window for Bluejeans and Zoom meetings.

-Based in the [zoom-close](https://github.com/seanstar12/zoom-close) extension.

 ## Install from Chrome Web Store